kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. The normal CSF glucose range is 50–100 mg/dL

 #### Answer: B. Circulating CSF is absorbed into the lymphatic circulation through the cranial arachnoid granulations and spinal arachnoid villi - *FALSE* = E. The normal CSF glucose range is 50–100 mg/dL - TRUE
-- CSF leak may occur from the nose (rhinorrhoea), the external auditory canal (otorrhoea) or a traumatic or surgical defect in the skull or spine.
-The fluid leak is a result of meningeal dural and arachnoid laceration with fistula formation.
-Blunt trauma is the most common cause.
-Normal adult subarachnoid fluid has a circulating volume of 90–150ml.
-About 500ml CSF is produced daily, primarily from the ventricular choroid plexus.
-Circulating CSF is absorbed into the venous circulation, mainly through the cranial arachnoid granulations and spinal arachnoid villi.
-Normal CSF pressure is 100–200mmH2o.
-The normal CSF protein content is 20–45mg/dl and the normal CSF glucose range 50–100mg/dl, which is 60% of the measured serum glucose value.
-However, nasal mucous secretions and tears also have detectable glucose content.
-Therefore, tests used to identify CSF by its glucose content are often false positive (in 45–75% of cases).
-The absence of glucose tends to exclude CSF as the leaking fluid.
-The enzyme β2-transferrin is present in CSF and perilymph but not in sinonasal mucus secretions and tears.
-This feature is the basis for a specific test for CSF based on immunoelectrophoresis.
+- CSF leak may occur from the nose (rhinorrhoea), the external auditory canal (otorrhoea) or a traumatic or surgical defect in the skull or spine
+- The fluid leak is a result of meningeal dural and arachnoid laceration with fistula formation
+- Blunt trauma is the most common cause.
+- Normal adult subarachnoid fluid has a circulating volume of 90–150ml
+- However, nasal mucous secretions and tears also have detectable glucose content
+- Therefore, tests used to identify CSF by its glucose content are often false positive (in 45–75% of cases)
+- The absence of glucose tends to exclude CSF as the leaking fluid
+- The enzyme β2-transferrin is present in CSF and perilymph but not in sinonasal mucus secretions and tears
+	- This feature is basis for a specific test for CSF based on immunoelectrophoresis

+##### Composition of Normal CSF - LEARN
+- 500mL CSF is produced daily, primarily from ventricular choroid plexus
+	- Circulating CSF is absorbed into venous circulation
+	- Mainly through cranial arachnoid granulations and spinal arachnoid villi
+- Normal CSF pressure = 100–200 mmH2o
+- Normal CSF protein content = 20–45mg/**dl**
+- **Normal CSF glucose range = 50-100mg/dl** (60% serum glucose value)

 ### Q2.113
 A 45-yo woman developed position-sensitive vertigo accompanied by nausea, vomiting and malaise after a recent viral infection of the vestibular labyrinth, which would resolve after a few days.
 Which of the following statements about the _vestibular labyrinth_ is true?